adityanaidu20690/devops-notes/terraform-notes/provisioner-localexec-type/readme.txt

 We also can specify the name of the environment by using the environment block. the attribute of envname can be speified.

+ provisioner "local-exec" {
+    on_failure = continue
+    command = "echo ${self.public_ip} > test2.txt" #we are finding the IP address of the machine created.
+  }
+If there is any error in the command given in the provisioner then the execution of the code is stopped. to avoid it we will use on_failure attribute. under on_failure attribute we will mention as continue which mean that if the provisioner fails the code will continue execution.